albar965/littlenavmap-manual/en/GLOSSARY.md

 This term refers to a waypoint, radio navaid or an calculated point on a procedure.

 ## FLP
-Flight plan format used by the Aerosoft Airbus and other add-on aircraft.
+Flight plan format used by the X-Plane FMS, Aerosoft Airbus and other add-on aircraft.

 ## FMS
 X-Plane flight plan format.